VladSarm/acrobot-backstepping-control/README.md

 - $G(q)$ represents gravitational terms

 #### Inertia Matrix $M(q)$
 The inertia matrix $M(q)$ represents the mass distribution of the robotic system as a function of its configuration $q$.
 It maps joint accelerations to the corresponding inertial forces and torques.
 For the Acrobot, it's a 2×2 symmetric, positive-definite matrix where each element $M_{ij}$ represents the coupling inertia between joints $i$ and $j$.
-When a joint accelerates, the inertia matrix determines how much torque is required at each joint to produce that acceleration.
+When a joint accelerates the inertia matrix determines how much torque is required at each joint to produce that acceleration.

 ```math
 M(q) = \begin{bmatrix}